Noah-Parsons/neutron-drip-line/docs/PHASE_2.md

 This is the most important thing Phase 2 found.

-The manual says to try two weightings: **uniform**, and **inverse-variance with a floor**, where precisely measured nuclei count more.
-There's no correct floor, so we tried four:
+There's no correct floor, so we tried four different weightings:

 | weighting | χ²/dof | a_V | a_S | a_C | a_A | a_P |
 |---|---|---|---|---|---|---|